drduh/YubiKey-Guide/README.md

   # RemoteForward [remote socket] [local socket]
 ```

-You should then be able to use your YubiKey as if it were connected to the remote machine.
+You should then be able to use YubiKey as if it were connected to the remote machine.

-If you're still having problems, it may be necessary to edit your `gpg-agent.conf` file on both your remote and local machines to add the following information.
+If you're still having problems, it may be necessary to edit `gpg-agent.conf` file on both the remote and local machines to add the following information:

 ```
 enable-ssh-support